 Kachemak Bay's 320 miles of shoreline and 30-foot tidal range create the substantial intertidal areas that attract some 36 species of shorebirds.
-The collection of worms, bivalves, crustaceans, and other organisms in the mudflats of Mud Bay and Mariner Park (east of Homer Spit) provides rich feeding grounds for an extraordinary number of migrating shorebirds.
+The collection of worms, bivalves, crustaceans, and other organisms in the mudflats of Mud Bay and Mariner Park (respectively east and west of Homer Spit) provides rich feeding grounds for an extraordinary number of migrating shorebirds.
 Similarly, the expansive intertidal mudflats and complex of low-lying marshlands of the Fox River Flats CHA offer vital habitat for thousands of waterfowl and a million or more shorebirds to rest, loaf, and feed during migration.
 The most numerous shorebird species is the Western Sandpiper; Dunlin and dowitchers are also prominent.
 The importance of Kachemak Bay is detailed in the Western Sandpiper and Dunlin Species Conservation Plans.

 In early May, birdwatchers travel from all over to Homer for its annual Kachemak Bay Shorebird Festival to celebrate the spectacular spring migration there.
 Festival participants can choose between over 50 different events, from advanced ornithology workshops, beginning backyard birding presentations, field trips and boat tours to arts events and children's activities.
 More information can be found on the website of the Homer Chamber of Commerce or find them on Facebook.

 There are three other WHSRN sites along the southern Alaskan coastline.
 Copper River Delta is a Hemispheric Site also on the Gulf of Alaska, east of Kachemak Bay.
-Kvivhak Bay and Nushagak Bay are Regional Sites just west of the base of the Alaska Peninsula.
+Kvichak Bay and Nushagak Bay are Regional Sites just west of the base of the Alaska Peninsula.

 The Kachemak Bay Birders release an annual report for the Kachemak Bay Shorebird Monitoring Project.
 More information on this citizen science project can be found in the Special Information section.